bradypp/personal-website/src/content/projects/personal-website/index.md

     - GraphQL
 ---

-made with gatsby, front end ssr, using graphql and plugins to be more optimized and to qury dat from many sources such as wordpress, mysql, markdonw.
+My personal site was built using Gatsby.js, the fantastic modern react SSR framework.
+I took advantage of GraphQL and the many available plugins to thoroughly optimize the final site and query data from different data sources.

-I loved making this site and particularly enjoyed implementing a dark mode theme which involves injecting a script to detect user preferences before loading the theme
+I loved making this site and particularly enjoyed implementing a dark mode theme which involves injecting a script before loading the content to detect user theme preferences.